Mobile navigation

 55 day target for average number of days to fix damp and mould issues.

-0.72% target for damp and mould as a % of housing stock.
+0.72% target for damp and mould as a % of housing stock (see revised quartiles following HouseMark Peer Group adjustments.
+Target of 8% for 2026/27).

 Step targets (where possible)